kapilt/cloud-custodian/docs/source/azure/authentication.rst

     AZURE_CLIENT_SECRET=password

-If your using a Service Principal across subscriptions with `c7n-org` you'll need to grant it access to each of the subscriptions.
+If you're using a Service Principal across subscriptions with `c7n-org` you'll need to grant it access to each of the subscriptions.

 Once the service principal is created, follow these steps: